doyindevops/DevOps_Projects/PROJECT SIX/README.md

+# Client Server Architecture

-# Client Server Architecture with MySQL as RDBMS
+### Client Server Architecture with MySQL as RDBMS

 Client server refers to an architecture in whicg 2 or more computers are connected together over a network to send and receive requests between one another.